Johnny Appleseed: Legacy

 "These trees were planted by Apple-Seed John."

 In 1921, 1923, 1927, and 1928, American song poet Vachel Lindsay published poems about Johnny Appleseed.
 One of these poems was the source text for Eunice Lea Kettering's prize-winning choral-orchestral composition Johnny Appleseed.
 Gail Kubik composed a work for bass, chorus and orchestra called In Praise of Johnny Appleseed; this work was also based on the eponymous Vachel Lindsay poem, and entered into the same 1942 National Federation of Music Clubs composition competition as Kettering's work.

 In 1933, poets Rosemary Carr Benét and Stephen Vincent Benét mythologized Appleseed in their children's poetry book A Book of Americans.

 In Disney's 1948 film Melody Time, Appleseed is featured in an animated musical segment titled "The Legend of Johnny Appleseed".'

 The first recorded Johnny Appleseed Festival was held in 1968 in Lisbon, Ohio.
 The festival takes place the third weekend of September in downtown with food and entertainment taking up just over 2 square blocks.
 Amusement rides are among the 100+ vendors and attractions.
 Since 1975 in Fort Wayne, Indiana, the Johnny Appleseed Festival has been held the third full weekend in September in Johnny Appleseed Park and in Archer Park.
 Musicians, demonstrators, and vendors dress in early-19th-century attire and offer food and beverages that would have been available then.
 Similar festivals are held in Sheffield, PA; Apple Creek, OH; Crystal Lake, IL; Lisbon, OH; and Paradise, CA.

-In 2008, the Fort Wayne Wizards, a minor-league baseball club, changed their name to the Fort Wayne TinCaps.
-In their first season with the new name (2009), the Tincaps won their only league championship.
-The name "Tincaps" refers to the tin hat (or pot) which Johnny Appleseed allegedly wore.
-The team mascot is named "Johnny".

 From 1962 to 1980, a high school athletic league made up of schools from around the Mansfield, Ohio, area used the name the "Johnny Appleseed Conference".

-In 1966, the U.S. Postal Service issued a five-cent stamp commemorating Johnny Appleseed.
+In 1966, the Post Office Department issued a five-cent stamp commemorating Johnny Appleseed.

-A memorial in Spring Grove Cemetery in Cincinnati, Ohio, stands on the summit of the grounds in Section 134.
-A circular garden surrounds a large stone upon which a bronze statue of Chapman stands, face looking skywards, holding an apple-seedling tree in one hand and a book in the other.
-A bronze cenotaph identifies him as Johnny Appleseed and gives a brief biography and eulogy.

 A bronze statue of Chapman sits on a bench on Jefferson Boulevard in Fort Wayne, Indiana, offering a red apple to visitors who sit beside him.
 Unveiled in 2020, the sculpture was created by Gary Tillery.

 March 11 and September 26 are sometimes celebrated as Johnny Appleseed Day.
 The September date is Appleseed's acknowledged birthdate, but the March date is sometimes preferred because it falls during planting season.